RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 - [x] Simple CRUD operations for Users REST API using Express and Mongoose
 - [x] Secure the API (Authentication and Authorization concerns)
 - [X] Research and apply good practices on top of a NodeJS Express API
-- [ ] Apply some resilience layer on top of database connection (maybe using some sort of circuit breaker)
+- [x] ~~Apply some resilience layer on top of database connection (maybe using some sort of circuit breaker)~~*¹
 - [ ] (Optional) Create a UI for the API before the migration to AWS to test some integrations in a real-world scenario, (eg. CORS, Firebase Authentication)
-- [ ] Migrate the MongoDB workload to AWS, setting up a Multi AZ infrastructure to provide High Availability
+- [X] Migrate the MongoDB workload to AWS, setting up a Multi AZ infrastructure to provide High Availability
 - [ ] Migrate the Users microservice to AWS in smalls Linux Machines - ASG, ELB
 - [ ] Set up a Fault Tolerant enviromnent for the API, by using at least 3 AZ in a Region/VPC (ELB).
 - [ ] Set up Observability in the application at general, using AWS X-Ray, CloudTrail, VPC Flow Logs, and (maybe) ELK Stack.